The School Construction Authority (SCA) focuses on the management of design, construction, and renovation of schools in New York City.

 Why you should use SCA approved contractor for your school project

 Constructing a school is usually a complicated and time-consuming project.
-Even contractors who are experienced and have professional knowledge required to keep the project going can get failed.
+Even contractors who are experienced and have the professional knowledge required to keep the project going can get failed.

 An SCA approved contractor for your school project offers a wide range of advantages that ensure your school construction project is successful.
 For example, bad weather can damage the construction schedule.
 However, an SCA approved contractor is certified and has all the knowledge and understanding to prevent costly downtime.